-On 1 October 2020, the Reserve Bank of New Zealand formally relaunched its review of the Insurance (Prudential Supervision) Act 2010 by publishing a relaunch paper, following an earlier announcement on 14 September 2020 that the Reserve Bank had decided to resume the review.
+On 1 October 2020, the Reserve Bank of New Zealand (Reserve Bank) formally relaunched its review of the Insurance (Prudential Supervision) Act 2010 (IPSA) by publishing a relaunch paper, following an earlier announcement on 14 September 2020 that the Reserve Bank had decided to resume the review.

-On 30 November 2020, the Reserve Bank published an initial, substantive consultation paper on the scope of the Act and its treatment of overseas insurers.
-Stakeholders may make comments or submissions on the paper until 18 February 2021.
+On 30 November 2020, the Reserve Bank published an initial, substantive consultation paper on the scope of the IPSA and its treatment of overseas insurers.
+Submissions closed on 18 February 2021.

 On 30 November 2020, the Reserve Bank published a second, substantive consultation paper on the structure of solvency standards and its response to IFRS 17 (which is the new international financial reporting standard that, by 1 January 2023, will replace the existing IFRS 4 standard on accounting for insurance contracts).
 Submissions closed on 18 February 2021.

-We will regularly update this page with developments.
+We will regularly update this page with developments on the IPSA review.

-If you would like assistance with making a submission on either consultation paper or advice on the review, please contact a member of our financial services regulation team.
+If you would like assistance with making a submission on or advice on the review, please contact a member of our financial services regulation team.

-- Phase 2 is underway.
-Phase 2 will involve the Reserve Bank considering and responding to the points raised by stakeholders and the 2017 report prepared by the International Monetary Fund on New Zealand's insurance sector (discussed in more detail below).
-Other developments that will provide material for consideration in the IPSA Review include the FMA/RBNZ Thematic Review of Life Insurer Conduct and Culture and the Thematic Review of the Appointed Actuary.
+- Phase two is underway.
+Phase two will involve the Reserve Bank considering and responding to the points raised by stakeholders and the 2017 report prepared by the International Monetary Fund on New Zealand's insurance sector (discussed in more detail below).
+Other developments that will provide material for consideration in the IPSA review include the FMA/RBNZ thematic review of life insurer conduct and culture and the thematic review of the appointed actuary regime.

 The Reserve Bank sought written submissions during a consultation period lasting from 30 March 2017 to 30 June 2017.
 The Reserve Bank received 42 submissions and, on 17 October 2017, released a feedback statement on the submissions.

-The feedback statement released by the Reserve Bank on 17 October 2017 set out an indicative timetable for Phase 2 of the IPSA Review, indicating an approximate 21 month period beginning in October 2017 and ending in mid-2019 before the Reserve Bank would be ready to publish a final 'Options Paper'.
+The feedback statement released by the Reserve Bank on 17 October 2017 set out an indicative timetable for Phase two of the IPSA review, indicating an approximate 21 month period beginning in October 2017 and ending in mid-2019 before the Reserve Bank would be ready to publish a final 'Options Paper'.
 This timetable included provision for three rounds of consultation.

 However, following a prioritisation exercise, the Reserve Bank had initially suspended the review in April 2018 with the intention that the decision would be considered quarterly, and the review be resumed in due course.
-The Reserve Bank of New Zealand relaunched the IPSA Review on 14 September 2020.
+The Reserve Bank relaunched the IPSA Review on 14 September 2020.

-On 1 October 2020, the Reserve Bank published a relaunch paper formally relaunching the IPSA Review and setting out its planned approach and timeline for the remainder of the IPSA Review.
-The relaunch paper provides an updated overview explaining the objectives, topics to be covered and an indicative timetable for the IPSA Review.
-This relaunch paper is for information purposes only and the Reserve Bank is not seeking comment on this paper.
+On 1 October 2020, the Reserve Bank published a relaunch paper formally relaunching the IPSA review and setting out its planned approach and timeline for the remainder of the IPSA review.
+The relaunch paper provided an updated overview explaining the objectives, topics to be covered and an indicative timetable for the IPSA review.
+This relaunch paper was for information purposes only and the Reserve Bank did not seek comment on this paper.

-On 30 November 2020, the Reserve Bank published an initial, substantive consultation paper on the scope of the Act and its treatment of overseas insurers.
-Stakeholders may make comments or submissions on the paper until 18 February 2020.
+On 30 November 2020, the Reserve Bank published an initial, substantive consultation paper on the scope of IPSA and its treatment of overseas insurers.
+Submissions closed on 18 February 2021.

 The Reserve Bank also published an accompanying, non-technical summary of the consultation paper.